 About Growing Guava

 Guava is a warm weather tree, suited to zones 9b through 11.
-Young trees that experience temperatures below about 30 degrees Fahrenheit (-1 Celsius) may be damaged or could die.
-A guava tree will grow to about 20 feet (6 meters) tall, so it needs space to grow.
-Your guava will need warmth and full sun, but will tolerate a variety of soil types and drought conditions.
+Young trees that experience temperatures below about 30 degrees F. (-1 C.) may be damaged or could die.
+A guava tree will grow to about 20 feet (6 m.) tall, so it needs space to grow.
+Your guava will need warmth and full sun but will tolerate a variety of soil types and drought conditions.

 Here are some types of guava trees to consider for your garden:

 Red Malaysian.
 This cultivar is a great choice for adding interesting color to the garden.
 It produces red fruits, but also red tinted leaves, and very showy, bright pink flowers.